 - Preheat oven to 400 degrees.

-- After tofu is pressed for a least 15 minutes, cut into 1" cubes.
+- After tofu is pressed, cut into 1" cubes.

 - Mix all the marinade ingredients and marinate cubes for 10-15 minutes.

 - When tofu is almost done, add 1 TB of olive oil to pan along with Brussels sprouts and cook for about 3-5 minutes until done to your liking.

 - Once tofu is ready, mix all of the sauce ingredients in saucepan and heat on very low heat for about 1-2 minutes.
 Take off heat as soon as it begins to bubble slightly.
 If it gets too thick, add a little more veggie broth or water.

 - Coat tofu with sauce and serve with Brussels sprouts.

 Like my Asian Baked Tofu recipe?
 You might also enjoy…

 Mary Ellen Valverde MS, CNS, LDN is a Licensed Nutritionist and Certified Nutrition Specialist who helps vegans find ways to make mealtimes easier (and healthier).